“Maybe the law ain’t perfect, but it’s the only one we got, and without it we got nuthin” – Bass Reeves

 Working among other lawmen that would also become legendary, such as Heck Thomas, Bud Ledbetter, and Bill Tilghman, Reeves began to ride the Oklahoma range in search of outlaws.
 Covering some 75,000 square miles, the United States Court at Fort Smith, was the largest in the nation.

-Depending on the outlaws for whom he was searching, a deputy would generally take with him from Fort Smith, a wagon, a cook and a Native American posse man.
-Often they rode to Fort Reno, Fort Sill and Anadarko, a round trip of more than 800 miles.
+Depending on the outlaws for whom he was searching, a deputy would generally take with him from Fort Smith, a wagon, a cook, and a Native American posseman.
+Often they rode to such places as Fort Reno, Fort Sill and Anadarko, a round trip of more than 800 miles.

 Though Reeves could not read or write it did not curb his effectiveness in bringing back the criminals.
-Before he headed out, he would have someone read him the warrants and memorize which was which.
+Before he headed out, he would have someone read him the warrants and memorize the contents and which warrant was which.
 When asked to produce the warrant, he never failed to pick out the correct one.

 Feigning weariness, she consented to let him stay a while longer.
 As the sun was setting, Reeves heard a sharp whistle coming from beyond the house.
-Shortly after the woman went outside and responded with an answering whistle, two riders rode up to the house, talking at length with her outside.
-The three of them came inside and she introduced her sons to Reeves.
+Shortly afterward, the woman went outside and responded with an answering whistle.
+Before long, two riders rode up to the house, talking at length with her outside.
+The three of them then came inside and she introduced her sons to Reeves.
 After discussing their various crimes, the trio agreed that it would be a good idea to join up.

-Bunking down in the same room, Reeves watched the pair carefully as the drifted off to sleep and when they were snoring deeply, handcuffed the pair without waking them.
+Bunking down in the same room, Reeves watched the pair carefully as they drifted off to sleep and when they were snoring deeply, handcuffed the pair without waking them.
 When early morning approached, he kicked the boys awake and marched them out the door.
 Followed for the first three miles by their mother, who cursed Reeves the entire time, he marched the pair the full 28 miles to the camp where the posse men waited.
-Within days, the outlaws were delivered to the authorities and a $5,000 reward collected.
+Within days, the outlaws were delivered to the authorities and Bass collected a $5,000 reward.